Cirru/parser.coffee/README.md

   file:
     text: 'content of file'
     path: 'relative path of file'
- ret.error options # an API for putting errors
+ error options # an API for putting errors
 ```

 ### Syntax